deloachtech/zepher-symfony/README.md

 }
 ```

-You've just enforced RBAC, SaaS, domain access and application versioning.
-All in a single `Symfony` method.
+You've just enforced RBAC, SaaS, domain access and application versioning using a single method.

 See this [example controller implementation](https://github.com/deloachtech/app-core/blob/master/src/Controller/AccessController.php) for additional information.

 Usage
 -----

 This bundle will automatically implement many of the procedures defined in the [Zepher docs](https://zepher.io/docs).

-You only have `two` acccount related events to implement the access control features:
+You have `two` account related events to implement:

-1. When your app creates a new account, either trigger the `DeLoachTech\ZepherBundle\Event\AccountCreatedEvent`, or use the `DeLoachTech\ZepherBundle\Service` to create an access record for it.
+1. When your app creates a new account, either trigger the [DeLoachTech\ZepherBundle\Event\AccountCreatedEvent](https://github.com/deloachtech/zepher-symfony/blob/master/src/Event/AccountCreatedEvent.php), or use the [DeLoachTech\ZepherBundle\Service](https://github.com/deloachtech/zepher-symfony/blob/master/src/Service/AccessService.php) to create an access record for it.
-2. When your app deletes an account, either trigger the `DeLoachTech\ZepherBundle\Event\AccountDeletedEvent`, or use the `DeLoachTech\ZepherBundle\Service` to delete the associated access records.
+2. When your app deletes an account, either trigger the [DeLoachTech\ZepherBundle\Event\AccountDeletedEvent](https://github.com/deloachtech/zepher-symfony/blob/master/src/Event/AccountDeletedEvent.php), or use the [DeLoachTech\ZepherBundle\Service](https://github.com/deloachtech/zepher-symfony/blob/master/src/Service/AccessService.php) to delete the associated access records.

-The `DeLoachTech\ZepherBundle\Security\AccessControl` class extends Zepher and uses `DeLoachTech\ZepherBundle\Security\AccessControlVoter` for enforcement via the Symfony is_granted() method.
+The [DeLoachTech\ZepherBundle\Security\AccessControl](https://github.com/deloachtech/zepher-symfony/blob/master/src/Security/AccessControl.php) class extends Zepher and uses [DeLoachTech\ZepherBundle\Security\AccessControlVoter](https://github.com/deloachtech/zepher-symfony/blob/master/src/Security/AccessControlVoter.php) for enforcement via the Symfony is_granted() method.
 You won't have to do anything to use the access control features.
 When you need it, simply inject the AccessControl class into your controller or service.